From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore: Abstract

 \section{Abstract}

-Localized food datasets have profound meaning in revealing a country's special cuisines to explore people's dietary behaviors, which will shed light on their health conditions and disease development.
-In this paper, revolving around the demand for accurate food recognition in Singapore, we develop the \system platform to incubate diverse healthcare-oriented applications as a service in Singapore, taking into account their shared requirements.
-We release a localized Singaporean food dataset \dataset with a systematic cleaning and curation pipeline for promoting future data management research in food computing.
+\ind{Singapore has been striving to improve the provision of healthcare services to her people.
+In this course, the government has taken note of the deficiency in regulating and supervising people's nutrient intake, which is identified as a contributing factor to the development of chronic diseases.
+Consequently, this issue has garnered significant attention.
+In this paper, we share our experience in addressing this issue and attaining medical-grade nutrient intake information to benefit Singaporeans in different aspects.
+To this end, we develop the \system platform to incubate diverse healthcare-oriented applications as a service in Singapore, taking into account their shared requirements.
+We further identify the profound meaning of localized food datasets and systematically clean and curate a localized Singaporean food dataset \dataset.
 To overcome the hurdle in recognition performance brought by Singaporean multifarious food dishes, we propose to integrate supervised contrastive learning into our food recognition model \model for the intrinsic capability to mine hard positive/negative samples and therefore boost the accuracy.
-Through a comprehensive evaluation, we share the insightful experience with practitioners in the data management community regarding food-related data-intensive healthcare applications.
+Through a comprehensive evaluation, we present performance results of the proposed model and insights on food-related healthcare applications.
+The \dataset dataset has been released in \url{https://foodlg.comp.nus.edu.sg/}.}